 The block displays the output as follows:

-The first entry is the symbol error rate (SER).
+The first entry is the bit error rate (BER).

 The second entry is the total number of errors.